KRFOSS/kali-docs/nethunter/nethunter-canarsenal/index.md

 ***Start SLCAN Interface - Settings Prerequisite :***

-Set "CAN Interface", "USB Device", "CAN Speed", "UART Speed" and "Flow Control" in Settings
+Set "CAN Interface", "USB Device", "CAN Speed", "UART Speed" and optionally set "Flow Control" and enable checkbox in Settings

-> SLCAN Interface should respect the following format : slcan0-9 (such as slcan0, slcan1, slcan2...)

 > CAN USB Adapter should be plugged in your device and hit refresh button to set USB Device with you'r plugged adapter.